 How do I send flowers to someone staying at the hospital?

-It’s easy to deliver a healthy dose of good cheer to your friends or relatives while they are here.
+It’s easy to deliver a healthy dose of good cheer to an MD Anderson

 Step 2: Check with the floor’s charge nurse for restrictions.
-Some patients may not be able to keep fresh flowers or live plants in their rooms, due to the risk of infection.
-If plants or flowers are forbidden, consider sending a balloon bouquet, an arrangement of silk flowers, or a basket of snacks instead.
+Some patients may not be able to keep fresh flowers or live plants in their rooms due to the risk of infection.
+If flowers or plants aren’t allowed, consider sending a balloon bouquet or snack gift basket instead.

 Step 3: Place your order.
-You can do this either through your favorite florist or at the MD Anderson gift shop.
-Whichever florist you choose, please make sure to communicate any restrictions before ordering.
+You can do this through the florist of your choice or by calling MD Anderson’s The Park Flower and Gift Shop at 713-792-4438.
+Please make sure to communicate any restrictions before ordering.

 How do I send mail to a hospital patient?